UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 {% include figure.html file="/imgs/nn-1.png" description="Figure 1: A magic digit-classifier function" %}

-Now, we split this function into more and more functions.
+Next, we split this function into more and more functions.
 It is still magic, but a composite of many magic functions instead of just one.

 {% include figure.html file="/imgs/nn-2.png" description="Figure 2: A composite, magic digit-classifier function" %}

+Now, we make a few changes.
+Our functions become real.
+They become numerical (i.e: they take in some numbers and output one -and only one- number).
+We also start denoting them using circles.

 {% include mailchimp.html source="nn1" %}